-Occluding splint focuses on the alignment of both the upper and lower teeth.
-These types need to be purchased through the dental office as the occlusion is carefully guided through a series of adjustments.
+An Occluding splint focuses on the alignment of both the upper and lower teeth.
+This type of splint needs to be purchased through the dental office as the occlusion is carefully guided through a series of adjustments.

-Sometimes an occluding appliance will have a better result or if you have alignment issues, you may need a repositioning appliance.
-Both of these type must be fabricated through a dental office or a TMJ specialist.
+Sometimes an occluding appliance will have a better result, or if you have alignment issues, you may need a re-positioning appliance.
+Both of these types must be fabricated through a dental office or a TMJ specialist.

 There is little to no argument that a conservative approach (avoiding surgery and trying the splint first) is the best course of action.